valchkou/cassandra-driver-mapping/README.md

 The features provided by the plugin module includes:
   - Generate Schema
   	* Create table from any Java Bean without annotations.
-Id property and public getters/sestters are required.
-  - Create table with indexes from the JPA 2.1 annotated entities.
+  	* Create table with indexes from the JPA 2.1 annotated entities.
-  - Alter tables and indexes if entity class has changed.
+  	* Alter tables and indexes if entity class has changed.
-  - Drop tables and indexes.
+  	* Drop tables and indexes.

+  - Manipulate Entity
-  - Get entity from Cassandra.
+  	* Get entity from Cassandra.
-  - Save entity to Cassandra.
+  	* Save entity to Cassandra.
-  - Delete entity from Cassandra.
+	* Delete entity from Cassandra.

 Getting Started
 ---------------